bruceravel/demeter/documentation/Athena/analysis/peak.rst

    Choosing the lineshape to add to the model.

-Line shapes are added to the fitting model by clicking the buttons labeled :kbd:`Add step,light` or :kbd:`Add peak,light`.
+Line shapes are added to the fitting model by clicking the buttons labeled :button:`Add step,light` or :button:`Add peak,light`.
 The functional form of the lineshape is chosen by selection from the menu to the left of those buttons.